carpentries-lab/metagenomics-analysis/_episodes/07-Diversity-tackled-with-R.md

 <a href="{{ page.root }}/fig/03-07-01.png">
   <img src="{{ page.root }}/fig/03-07-01.png" alt="Alpha diversity represented by fishes in a pond.
 Here, alpha diversity is represented at its simplest way: Richness" />
 </a>

-###### Figure 1.
+<em> Figure 1.
 Alpha diversity represented by fishes in a pond.
-Here, alpha diversity is represented at its simplest way: Richness
+Here, alpha diversity is represented at its simplest way: Richness. <em/>

 - β Diversity: It is the difference (measured as distance) between two or more environments.
 It can be measured with metrics like Bray-Curtis dissimilarity, Jaccard distance or UniFrac distance, to name a few.
 Each one